 Here, you can see three widgets breaking down that individual subfolder’s overall performance.

-- Entrance Sources breaks down the number and percentage of visitors that entered the folder via direct traffic, organic search, social media, referral, or paid search during the previous month.
-It’s shown as both a list and a colorful donut chart.
+- Entrance Sources breaks down the number and percentage of visitors that entered the folder via direct, referral, organic social media, paid social media, organic search, paid search, email, and display ads during the previous month.

 - Top Pages shows you which pages within that subfolder have generated the most unique visitors and pageviews during the previous month.
 If you click “View more,” the Top Pages report will open in a new window.

 - Traffic trend displays the changes in traffic trends for this folder over the past six months, twelve months, or all-time.
 You have the option of viewing Unique Pageviews, Unique Visitors, Pages/Visit, Average Visit Duration, or Bounce Rate.
 You can toggle any of these options by clicking on the ones you want.